EMUNES/ASFG-train/data/README.md

 # Holding data as input for deep learning dataset

-Each dataset is in a folder.
+Each folder holds a dataset.
+You need to create the folder first then build your dataset from source.